vmleon/oracle-atp-da/README.md

 ![Oracle](images/logo_top.png)

-## Conversational approach to your applications
+## Conversational Approach to Your Applications

 This workshop walks you through the steps to use Autonomous Database and Application Express (APEX) to store information, offer a REST API with Oracle REST Data Services (ORDS) and enable you to interact with your customers by keeping a conversation with Digital Assistant.